 Source of Light

 Light emitting diode (LED) lamps provide an excellent source of light.
-All of the recommended lamps that I list below use LEDs as the only source of light.
+All of the recommended lamps that I list below use LEDs as the source of light.

-LED do not produce much heat.
+LEDs do not produce much heat.
 You won’t sweat from the extra warmth from the lamp hovering near your head.
 Because LEDs consume very little power, they are energy-efficient and a sustainable way to enjoy your hobby.

 Importantly, LEDs have very long lifespans.
 Standard LEDs able to endure tens of thousands of hours of continuous use.